ALib C++ Library

 • ALIB_COMPILER_WARNINGS

-Custom entries may be added to the list prior to invoking ALib.cmake.
+Custom entries may be added to the list before invoking ALib.cmake.
 If entry "ALIB_SUPPRESS_COMPILER_WARNINGS" is found, that entry is removed and no compiler-specific warning settings are added to this symbol.

 • ALIB_COMPILER_OPTIONS